 I’ve now started selling print and digital download on demand directly on this little space online, using a print fulfillment service called Fotomoto .
 I’m not sure whether there is any demand at all, but it’s something I’ve wanted to do for a long time, so I’m quite happy that I’ve finally got it started!
-Today, I’ll review a few options to sell prints online (and talk about why I’ve chosen Fotomoto over others).
+Today, I’ll review a few options to sell prints online (with brief Fotomoto review at the end).

 Free and Easy but No Control: Redbubble and Society6

 I see some people using a service like Redbubble and Society6 to sell prints and other printed items.
 This is probably the easiest (and also cheapest, i.e. free) way, but not quite ideal for me cos I wanted to sell on my own website and have the full control over how the page looks, etc. I know this is typically me, the perfectionist. ;)

 The reason I didn’t go with these built-in one stop solution is that I already have my self-hosted website (proudly powered by WordPress).
 Setting up another website with e.g. SmugMug simply defeats the purpose of having this website, and I also was reluctant to switch my alliance to SmugMug because coding with WordPress is my another passion!

 Fotomoto Review: Turning Photography Website into Print on Demand Store

 So I went to find a solution within WordPress and came across Fotomoto plugin that lets me sell print and digital download right on my own WordPress powered website for free of charge (there are also two tiers of paid plans called Pro and Pro Plus ).
 Just like SmugMug and Zenfolio, it handles printing and shipping for you, too.
 With Fotomoto, you can easily turn your photography website into a print on demand store, whether it’s run on self-hosted WordPress like mine, or Google Blogger, Tumblr, Squarespace and many more (see the full list of supported platforms ).